Due before the start of lecture on March 3, 2026.

 lecture, what would the array look like after the completion of the

-third call to the merge() method—the method that merges two
+fourth call to the merge() method—the method that merges two

 subarrays?
 Note: the merge method is the helper method; is not the